 Princes Parade, Hythe, Kent CT21 6AE, Great Britain

 Take the M20 towards Folkestone.
 Passing Maidstone and Ashford, take junction 11 (A261) to Hythe.
 When in Hythe, follow signs to Folkestone.
 Turn right into Twiss Road opposite the Bell Inn, towards the seafront and the hotel.

 Cuisine at the Coast isn't over-elaborate - the head chef lets each dish's local flavours 'walk the walk' (on your taste buds).
-Fish is landed daily by fishmonger Griggs of Hythe and served up fresh in the Hythe Imperial's signature seafood platter.
-Tender cuts of meat are sourced from local butcher T&L Coopers in Ashford, and eggs from greengrocer Crundens of Hythe.
 The à la carte menu portions modern British cuisine by ‘The Sea,’ ‘The Land’ and ‘The Garden’ - a charming reminder that you’re surrounded by nature here in the Garden of England.
+Savour dishes prepared using the season's finest local ingredients, allowing the quality and flavour to shine through.
 Start with a seafood platter to share before moving on to sea bass.
 Or choose from the grill, with meats accompanied by portobello mushrooms, cherry vine tomatoes, fries and bearnaise sauce.
 To finish, the presentation of apples - tart tatin, apple sorbet, apple crumble and apple jelly - is delicious.

 - Breakfast - Mon-Fri: 06:30-10:00

 Please reserve a table for dinner in advance.